-We have developed a wide array of intellectual property assets - applications, utilities and products that enable our clients to speed time to delivery and reduce total cost of ownership.
+We have developed a wide array of intellectual property assets, applications, utilities and products, that enable our clients to speed time to delivery and reduce total cost of ownership.
+In addition, we also sell certain internally developed software packages.
 These foundational tools include configurable Solution Accelerators and Industry Tools that can be customized to solve specific enterprise challenges.
+Our Solution Accelerators increase the velocity of solution development across key horizontal disciplines including business integration, content management, business process management, enterprise search and tax compliance.
 Our Industry Tools enable enterprises to address industry-specific business process and workflow challenges.
 We offer tools for the healthcare, energy and utilities, financial services and retail industries.
-Our Solution Accelerators increase the velocity of solution development across key horizontal disciplines including business integration, content management, business process management, enterprise search and tax compliance.
 Our strong network of partnerships and cross-platform capabilities enable us to develop and deliver accelerators across a wide spectrum of solution areas and vendor platforms.

 In addition to our technology solution services and intellectual property assets, we offer education and mentoring services to our clients.
-We conduct IBM- and Oracle-certified training, where we provide our clients both a customized and established curriculum of courses and other education services.
+We conduct IBM and Oracle-certified training, where we provide our clients both a customized and established curriculum of courses and other education services.